 Georgeie is a long-time, loyal member of SAIGE and an advocate for Tribal sovereignty.
-In past years she has been a presenter at the annual SAIGE training event and, for the last three years, she’s been a part of the Planning Committee, helping to prepare for the annual National Training Program each June.
-She has embraced each task assigned with enthusiasm and considers herself a team player.
+In past years she has been a presenter at the annual SAIGE training event and she’s consistently been a part of the Planning Committee, helping to prepare for the National Training Program.

-Dr. Reynolds (PhD, Anthropology) founded the Tribal Nations Program for the US Army Corps of Engineers in 2003, reaching more tribal members and employees each year.
-Her greatest accomplishment was the development of a two-day training program for the Corps entitled Consulting with Tribal Nations.
-The two-day course, held around the country, featured representatives of local Tribes who spoke about their concerns and issues without interruption.
-The hosting Corps office included specialized topics, such as Relocated Tribes.
-About eighteen sessions were taught prior to her retirement in 2014.
-The program continues.
+Dr. Reynolds, (PhD), founded the Tribal Nations Program for the US Army Corps of Engineers in 2003, reaching more tribal members and employees each year.
+Her position heading a federal tribal program was life-changing because of the people met and the experiences they shared with her.
+She considers her greatest accomplishment the development of a two-day training program for the Corps entitled Consulting with Tribal Nations.
+It continues to be offered.